pagkly/Zed/Investopedia3/Term Deposit Definition.md

 ## Example of Term Deposits

 Wells Fargo Bank [(WFC)](https://www.investopedia.com/markets/quote?tvwidgetsymbol=wfc) is one of the largest consumer banks in the U.S. and offers several types of term deposits.
-Below are a few of the bank's CDs along with the interest rates paid to depositors as of [March 22, 2019](https://www.wellsfargo.com/savings-cds/rates/).
+Below are a few of the bank's CDs along with the interest rates paid to depositors as of [[March 22, 2019]](https://www.wellsfargo.com/savings-cds/rates/).

 -   A six-month CD with a minimum $2,500 deposit pays 0.90%.
 -   A one-year CD with a minimum $2,500 deposit pays 1.25%.